Mount Washington Valley Alpine Education Foundation

 How does Mount Washington Valley Alpine Education Foundation spend its money?

 Mount Washington Valley Alpine Education Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Mount Washington Valley Alpine Education Foundation tax-deductible?